Stephen George Rae

-Born in Ayrshire, Scotland.
-While I have always been an illustrator (comic book art, technical drawing), my early career was in science and agronomy; working in Developing Countries on sustainable food production; and teaching AIDS Awareness in sub-Saharan Africa.
+I was born in Ayrshire, Scotland.
+While I have always been an illustrator (comic book art, technical drawing), my early career was in science and agronomy, working in Developing Countries on sustainable food production; and teaching AIDS Awareness in sub-Saharan Africa.
 My first degree is a BSc with Honours in Botany from the University of Glasgow.

-Upon returning from overseas I studied for a BA (Hons) in Fine Art at Cumbria Institute of the Arts; then ordained as a Buddhist monk for a few years studying Buddhist philosophy and traditional thangka painting.
+Upon returning from overseas I studied for a BA with Honours in Fine Art at Cumbria Institute of the Arts; then ordained as a Buddhist monk for a few years studying Buddhist philosophy.

-I returned to my art practice in 2011 and now concentrate on painting and to a lesser extent, sculpture.
-In 2016 I founded Bardsea-Green Films, we are now a group of filmmakers, folklorists and performance artists making sketch series, short films, and documentary.
-In 2016 I was awarded Fellowship of the Royal Society of Arts.
+I returned to my art practice in 2011 and now concentrate on painting: contemporary abstract and illustration.
+In 2016 I founded Bardsea-Green Films, and we are now a group of filmmakers, folklorists and performance artists making sketch series, short films, and documentary.
+Also in 2016, I was awarded Fellowship of the Royal Society of Arts.

 I currently reside in Ulverston, on the edge of the Lake District National Park.